 Rowena Wildlife Clinic is located near Hood River, The Dalles, Mosier and Cascade Locks, Oregon, across the Columbia River from White Salmon and Stevenson, Washington.
-We provide free veterinary care to injured wild animals and homeless pets.
+We provide free veterinary care to injured wild animals and stray homeless domestic animals.
 Most of our patients come from the surrounding five counties in Oregon and southern Washington.
-We are a non-salaried staff of about a dozen dedicated volunteers and two veterinarians.
+The Rowena Wildlife Clinic was founded in 2000 and we currently have a small staff, about a dozen dedicated volunteers and one licensed veterinarian.

 To help an injured bird or an injured animal, you can take a few simple steps.
 Often animals are injured by collisions with cars, windows or power lines; tips to minimize those accidents are here.